noame12/Explainable_Attention_Based_Deepfake_Detector/README.md

 - [ ] Download and extract the dataset:
 [FaceForensic++](https://github.com/ondyari/FaceForensics/blob/master/dataset/)

-The videos should be downloaded under /deep_fakes_exaplain/dataset directory.
+The videos should be downloaded under _'/deep_fakes_exaplain/dataset'_ directory.

 ### Preprocess the data
-To perform deepfake detection it is necessary to first identify and extract faces from all the videos in the dataset.
+To perform deepfake detection it is first necessary to identify and extract the faces from all the videos in the dataset.

 - [ ] Detect the faces inside the videos:
 ```